ImperativeProgramming/Practices2020/Week 3 - Loops, Variables/README.md

 ![Function structure](https://www.geeksforgeeks.org/wp-content/uploads/Function-Prototype-in-c.png)

 ## Homeworks
-- Make a function called is_even, takes an integer as parameter and returns true in case the number is an even number otherwise returns false
+- Make a function called is_even, takes an integer as parameter and returns 1 in case the number is an even number otherwise returns 0
 - Write a program which adds two positive integers and produces a result which is negative!
 Explain what happens!